absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 ### Implement existById()

 We can rely on our `findById` method and return a boolean value of the returned data, or we can rely on the `some` method.
-Both methods are very similar in term of performance, so no need to worry about it for now.
+Both methods are very similar in terms of performance, so no need to worry about it for now.

 ```javascript
 class TodoService {